BOXING WEEK SALE Starts Now!

 Found Missing Ring

-Step 3: Now We are Ready
+Step 3: Now We Are Ready

 Determine How Many Rings

-We already determined that we needed to replace one ping ring, I'm no Giotto but to illustrate I will draw in the missing ring.
-Once I drew in the pink ring it became very apparent that I need two rings to fix this pattern.
-I drew in the second ring for a reference and to show you how to weave them over and under the existing rigs.
-If you have trouble visualizing it take your time, have a look at the 4 in 1 pattern beside it and weave it through the same way.
+We determined that we needed to replace one pink ring.
+I'm no Giotto, but to illustrate, I drew the missing ring.
+Once drawn, it became clear that I need two rings to fix this pattern.
+I added a second ring for reference and to show how to weave them over and under the existing rings.

-Step 4: Closed and Repeat
+Step 4: Close and Repeat

-Close The Ring
+Close the Ring

 Step 5: Last Ring